memsql/singlestore-odbc-connector/linuxinstall/README.md

 sudo apt-get install libssl-dev
 ```

-If you plan to compile an application from source against SingleStore ODBC Connector and UnixODBC,
+If you plan to compile an application from source against SingleStore ODBC Driver and UnixODBC,
 then you also need the development header files that define the ODBC API function prototypes,
 ODBC data types, etc.
 To install UnixODBC development files you can use the following command.